 - Curious Glimmerroot provides the opportunity to take one of your opponent’s cards if you can guess it correctly from three potential options.
 To find success with here you’ll need a wider awareness of the meta to know which cards are most likely to be in their deck.
 That said, it’s usually quite an obvious choice, and you can even take a gamble with an obscure card that would be more helpful to you in the off-chance they have included it!

 - Once you’ve got Raza the Chained and Shadowreaper Anduin into play, consider how best to chain together minions and spells to continuously reset your hero power.
 If you queue up cards correctly, it can offer a huge amount of burst damage to clear your opponent’s board or even work as a way to finish the game.
 Have Lyra the Sunshard in play at the same time and you’ll never run out of resources!

 - With the volume of board clears available to you in the deck, don’t be afraid to let your opponent over-commit and extend on the board so you can punish them.
 Dragonfire Potion is an obvious response here.

 - Prophet Velen doubles the effect of all damage and healing spells you use, in addition to your hero power.
-This works incredibly well when you want to finish off the game with Holy Smite or Shadowreaper Anduin’s hero power.
+This works incredibly well when you want to finish off the game with Holy Smite, Mind Blast or Shadowreaper Anduin’s hero power.